ClickHouse/clickhouse-docs/docs/integrations/kafka/kafka-table-engine.md

 #### 1. Prepare

 If you have data populated on a target topic, you can adapt the following for use in your dataset.
 Alternatively, a sample Github dataset is provided [here](https://datasets-documentation.s3.eu-west-3.amazonaws.com/kafka/github_all_columns.ndjson).
-This dataset is used in the examples below and uses a reduced schema and subset of the rows*, compared to the full dataset available [here](https://ghe.clickhouse.tech/), for brevity.
+This dataset is used in the examples below and uses a reduced schema and subset of the rows (specifically, we limit to Github events concerning the [ClickHouse repository](https://github.com/ClickHouse/ClickHouse)), compared to the full dataset available [here](https://ghe.clickhouse.tech/), for brevity.
 This is still sufficient for most of the queries [published with the dataset](https://ghe.clickhouse.tech/) to work.

-*specifically, we limit to Github events concerning the [ClickHouse repository](https://github.com/ClickHouse/ClickHouse).

 #### 2. Configure ClickHouse